 Use calculation methods

-The most common approach is to use square footage, where the total property area is divided among tenants based on the size of their leased space.
+The most common approach is to price by square footage, where the total property area is divided among tenants based on the size of their leased space.

 First, determine the rentable square feet of space the tenant is leasing.
-Second, check the total rentable square feet of the building, which is the amount of space used to calculate the pro-rata share.
+Second, check the total rentable square feet of the building.
 Third, divide the rentable square feet by the total rentable square feet using the measure defined in the lease.
 This gives you the percentage of the total space occupied by the tenant.

 Last, multiply the percentage of total space occupied by the tenant by 100.
 That will give you the tenant’s pro-rata share calculation.